 Philosophy is the creative and critical reflection on enduring questions concerning the nature of the world and our place in it.
 For example, philosophy asks metaphysical questions about what exists, epistemic questions about what we can claim to know, and ethical questions about the nature of the good life and right action.
 In addition, philosophy involves the study and practice of good reasoning and clear thinking, skills that are essential to any discipline or profession.

-The Philosophy Department offers a variety of courses in the central areas of philosophy that acquaint students with the rich, living traditions of the world and explore historical and contemporary issues.
+The Department of Philosophy offers a variety of courses in the central areas of philosophy that acquaint students with the rich, living traditions of the world and explore historical and contemporary issues.
 Departmental faculty have a wide range of philosophical interests and expertise, with a particular strength in theoretical and applied ethics.

 - Minor in Philosophy.

-The Minor in Philosophy is designed for students who are interested in philosophy but pursuing another degree, and for students majoring in a discipline that is complemented by the study of philosophy, such as history, justice, English, psychology, anthropology, sociology, mathematics, political science or the natural sciences.
+The Minor in Philosophy is designed for students who are interested in philosophy but pursuing another degree, and for students majoring in a discipline that is complemented by the study of philosophy, such as history, justice, English, psychology, anthropology, sociology, economics, mathematics, political science or the natural sciences.